 - Scarring and disfigurement

-Kaine Law can review the details surrounding your case and help determine the amount of compensation for which you may be entitled.
+Kaine Law can review the details surrounding your case and help determine the amount of compensation to which you may be entitled.
 You do not need to worry about building a legal case on your own while you recover from severe injuries.

 Your Lawyer Can Prove Negligence in Your Lawrenceville Truck Accident Case

 The National Highway Traffic Safety Administration (NHTSA) says that most collisions result from human error.
 This information tells us that your accident may have been the direct result of a truck driver’s negligence.

 We will need to use various information in your case to prove that the other party was negligent.
 The police report, traffic camera footage, your medical records, and testimony from witnesses can help us make these assertions.

 Explaining How the Four Elements of Negligence Apply to Truck Crashes